 The Victim Privacy Argument: Examined

 "We need encryption to protect victim privacy."
-It sounds compelling—even compassionate.
-But does encryption actually protect victims, or does it just protect police from oversight of how they handle victim calls?
+It sounds compelling, even compassionate.
+But does encryption actually protect victims, or does it protect police from scrutiny of how they handle victim calls?

 Victim privacy matters.
 Domestic violence survivors, sexual assault victims, and other vulnerable people deserve protection.
-No reasonable person disputes this.
+Nobody disputes that.

-When police departments argue for encryption on victim privacy grounds, they're appealing to a genuine value.
-The question isn't whether victim privacy matters—it's whether blanket encryption is the right tool to protect it, and whether it actually does what proponents claim.
+When police departments argue for encryption on victim privacy grounds, they're appealing to something genuine.
+The question is whether blanket encryption is the right tool β and whether it actually does what supporters claim.

 "Without encryption, victim information is broadcast publicly.
 Abusers could monitor scanners to track when police respond to their victims.
 Encryption prevents criminals from using police communications against the very people police are trying to help."

-Professional police departments haven't broadcast victim names over radio for decades.
+Professional police departments stopped broadcasting victim names over radio decades ago.
 Modern radio traffic uses:

 - Address-only dispatches ("Respond to 123 Oak Street")